Salmon Teriyaki & Broccolini

 Combine the rice, water, butter, and salt in a medium saucepan, bring the water to a boil, lower the heat, cover, and simmer for 15 minutes, until the water is absorbed and the rice is tender and fluffy.
 You may have to pull the pot halfway off the burner to keep a simmer.
 Fluff with a fork and serve hot.

-Copyright 2020, Ina Garten, All Rights Reserved
+Copyright 2022, Go-To Dinners, Clarkson Potter/Publishers, All Rights Reserved

 Share This